Search Results for

 Right-clicking on the role and copying the ID will not work.
 This will only copy the message ID.

-Several common ways to do this:
+There are several common ways to do this:

 2. Make the role mentionable and mention the role, and escape it using the \ character in front.